 Blog Monetization & Disclosure

 I purchase all of my clothes and accessories.
 If the opportunity arises that I am gifted clothing or products, they will be marked with a “c/o,” and I only feature them if I like them.
 When I started the blog, I didn’t realize the costs associated with hosting, etc. My goal is to make enough money through ads, sponsored posts, and affiliate marketing to let 50 Is Not Old pay for itself!
-When ads appear in my sidebar or at the top and bottom of my blog, they will be there because of monetary compensation.
+If advertisements appear in my sidebar or at the top and bottom of my blog, I might receive monetary compensation.

 I use affiliate links in my posts, which means that I get a small commission when you purchase through my links.
 You will not be charged extra when you shop through an affiliate link!
 If any of my posts are sponsored, meaning that a brand or PR firm pays me to write a post on a particular topic, I will let you know.
 I will write those posts 100% myself, and if a post is sponsored, I will always tell you if I’m partnering with a brand.
 I promise I will only work with brands that I can wholeheartedly endorse, and only promote products that I use and love.
 Sponsored posts, reviews, and affiliate links will help pay the bills.